Apple has unveiled the much-anticipated iPad 2, promising a device that is twice as fast as its predecessor.

 The iPad 2 will begin shipping in the US on March 11 and internationally on March 25 - originally to Japan, Australia, New Zealand, the rest of North America and 21 European countries.
 Apple said it plans to launch in “many more countries around the world” in coming months.

-that for the US launch it will provide versions compatible with both AT&T's GSM and Verizon's CDMA 3G networks.
+Apple said that for the US launch it will provide versions compatible with both AT&T's GSM and Verizon's CDMA 3G networks.

 It will use a new dual-core A5 processor, and be powered by iOS 4.3.
 The base version will have 16GB of memory, scaling up to 64GB on the highest-end model.
 It will come in black and white from launch.

 It will use the same screen as the original iPad, but use new graphics processing capabilities that Jobs said promises a ninefold speed boost.